NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 ```

+Return statements are tricky, and they probably won't make sense at first. **One thing to remember about return statements is that, once they run, nothing else in that particular code block will run after them.** Imagine a a function as a factory assembly line, and every line of code inside a function is a step in the assembly line.
+A return statement is like saying, "Okay, we're done!
+Ejector seat!
+Package it up and ship it out!"
+If you have a step in the assembly line line that packages and ships your product (i.e. your return statement), any steps after that won't run.

 ## New Vocab
 These are some important new words we've learned so far.
-If you don't remember what any of these mean, re-read the chapter so far or ask an instructor.
+If you don't remember the context for any of these words, re-read the chapter so far or ask an instructor.
 1. Scope
 1. Return statements